trinitylake-io/trinitylake/docs/format/table/table-type.md

 - Altering or dropping the source table definition
 - Always reading the latest table without the need for manual or push/pull-based refresh

+The key characteristics of federated table from ACID perspective is that, the latest version of the table for read is not determined at transaction start time, but at the time that the table is initially loaded.
+This is similar to the [Read Latest](../streaming.md#read-latest) isolation mode that we see in managed table streaming, but for federated table it is even worse because we cannot make assumptions about how "latest" the response really is, and we also do not know the implication of writing to such a "latest" table.

-However, compared to managed table, federated table lowers the guarantee of the transactional semantics provided by the TrinityLake format.
+Because of this behavior, compared to managed table, federated table lowers the guarantee of the transactional semantics provided by the TrinityLake format.
 If a user performs multi-table transaction against a managed table with a federated table, the isolation level would be lowered to READ UNCOMMITTED level in the worst case.
 For example, a federated table could be rolling back while a managed table reads its data in a JOIN operation, causing a dirty read.